MarcialRosales/rabbitmq-ldap-integration/cache-auth-results/README.md

 # Cache Authentication and Authorization backend results

 The scenarios we have seen so far such as [Hierarchical user organization](../hierarchical-user-organization/README.md) resolves every auth/z request with the configured backends.
-If the backends are external like LDAP, it is highly recommended to cache the results specially in production environments because under load RabbitMQ is known to hammer LDAP servers hard enough with queries that they can't keep up.
+If the backends are external like LDAP, it is highly recommended to cache the results specially in production environments.
+Under load RabbitMQ is known to hammer LDAP servers hard enough with queries that they can't keep up.

 ## 1. Launch OpenLDAP